Traditional Moroccan Breakfast: What to Eat for Breakfast in Morocco

 baghrir pancakes is famous for breakfast in Morocco

-Beghrir is the easiest Moroccan pancakes to make
+Beghrir is the easiest Moroccan pancake to make

 Harsha